dockur/macos/readme.md

   - When prompted where you want to install it, select the disk you just created previously.

-  - There will be several reboots, select `macOS Installer` each time until it shows your own disk.

   - After all files are copied, select your region, language, and account settings.

-  - Once you see the desktop, your macOS installation is ready for use.

   Enjoy your brand new machine, and don't forget to star this repo!